 • Works of authorship fixed in any tangible form of expression may be protected under copyright law.
 These may include literary works, sound recordings, computer software, photographs, motion pictures, and musical compositions, among others.
 For example, trainers or trainees can create copyrightable works when they (co-) publish an article or create a business solution.

-Intellectual property and ownership are very case specific based on each set of circumstances; your campus research office (CRO) would make the final determination.
+Intellectual property and ownership are very case specific based on each set of circumstances; your campus training department would make the final determination.
 Below are general examples to guide you in thinking about your IP obligations.

 In most cases, trainers or trainees who are not employed by SEA own their original academic work.
 Under law and policy, SEA owns IP made by SEA trainers or trainees in the course and scope of their work.
-When Institute gift/grant/contract funds, resources, or research facilities are used, SEA may also own the resulting IP.
-If you are unsure whether the Institute could have an ownership interest in your IP, please contact your campus CRO for clarification.
+When Academy gift/grant/contract funds, resources, or research facilities are used, SEA may also own the resulting IP.
+If you are unsure whether the Academy could have an ownership interest in your IP, please contact your campus training department for clarification.

 When you’ve created intellectual property, here are some questions to ask

-• Was I doing a job for the Institute?
+• Was I doing a job for the Academy?

 • Was I in a research lab or using a special resource that is not available to all students in my field?